Alkl58/NotEnoughAV1Encodes/README.md

 This tool is Windows only.
 For multiplatform and more features check out the CLI Tool [Av1an](https://github.com/master-of-zen/Av1an).

 ### Known Issues:
-- No Video Output when "--enable-keyframe-filtering=2" in aomenc. (ffmpeg muxing issue)
 - Audio: Opus 5.1 channel layout problem with multiple audio tracks

 ![alt text](https://i.imgur.com/AbVetfn.png)